 Flour cookies made with simple and basic ingredients are among the classics of Turkish cuisine.
 Since it can last for a long time and is practical to make, it can be preferred at tea times or as a snack.
 Enjoy your meal!

-If you are looking for a light and nutritious start on cold winter days, the bland soup is for you!
-The creamy texture obtained by the combination of yogurt, garlic and butter will add warmth to your table with its light…
+If you are looking for a light and nutritious starter on cold winter days, Bland soup is for you!
+It will add warmth to your table with its creamy texture and slightly sour taste obtained by the combination of yoghurt,…

 40 Min